rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 Using a Logger
 ==============

-BLC ships with basic logging tools, implemented in the classes :class:`~bayesian_learning_control.utils.log_utils.logx.Logger` and :class:`~bayesian_learning_control.utils.log_utils.logx.EpochLogger`.
+SLC ships with basic logging tools, implemented in the classes :class:`~stable_learning_control.utils.log_utils.logx.Logger` and :class:`~stable_learning_control.utils.log_utils.logx.EpochLogger`.
 The Logger class contains most of the basic functionality for saving diagnostics, hyperparameter configurations, the state of a training run, and the trained model.
 The EpochLogger class adds a thin layer on top of that to make it easy to track the average, standard deviation, min,